 This document describes the steps required to interface OpenLM with McNeel’s Zoo License Manager in order to monitor license usage and obtain license statistics.

 To query the Zoo License Manager the following components must be installed:

-- OpenLM Server v4.7 or higher installed on a machine in your organization
+- OpenLM Server v2.x or higher installed on a machine in your organization or a Cloud Account

 - OpenLM Broker v4.8.8 or higher installed on the same machine as the Zoo License Manager

 For Zoo LM, OpenLM collects license totals and license usage data.
 Denials are monitored but they are all currently classified as “Limit Reached” and only those that have a readable Feature Name are recorded in the system.

 Since querying the license manager is done through OpenLM Broker, administrators get additional benefits such as:

 - Buffered communication with OpenLM Server in order to overcome temporary network failures

 - Remotely start / stop the license manager service

 - 1-second resolution for license usage reports